Microlandia, the indie videogame with a brutally honest simulation, arrives on Steam in its 1.0 release.

 Credits

-- Cristián: Director, programmer, writer
+- Cristián: Director, programmer

 - Karen: Art, design